 We certainly don’t claim that the foods below constitute an exhaustive list of the world’s healthiest foods, but it certainly is a great place to start!

 Four of the World’s Healthiest Foods

-Quinoa is gluten free, high in protein and low in calories.
+Quinoa is gluten-free, high in protein, and low in calories.
 It can be eaten in both sweet and savoury dishes and is extremely versatile.
-Low on the glycemic index rating system, and popular with people looking to lose weight, its small wonder that this grain has grown in popularity over the last few years.
+Low on the glycemic index rating system, and popular with people looking to lose weight, it’s a small wonder that this grain has grown in popularity over the last few years.